 Stay consistent with your training and be patient.
 A puppy wants to please you but it will make mistakes.
 Continue to praise it when it does the right thing or deter it from doing the wrong thing by distracting it with a toy.

 Your puppy will have claimed its favorite spot in the house.
-This may be its crate, bed, or under the coffee table but wherever it is, this spot makes them feel secure and comfortable.
+This may be its crate, bed, or under the coffee table, but wherever it is, this spot makes them feel secure and comfortable.

-Try to resist the urge to take your puppy to places where other dogs may be or have been unless they have finished their vaccination series and your veterinarian has deemed them healthy.
+Try to resist the urge to take your puppy to places where other dogs may be or have been, unless they have finished their vaccination series and your veterinarian has deemed them healthy.

-Your new puppy should have been to the vet at least once for vaccinations but depending on the age of your puppy, multiple future visits may be necessary to complete its vaccinations.
+Your new puppy should have been to the vet at least once for vaccinations, but depending on the age of your puppy, multiple future visits may be necessary to complete its vaccinations.
 You'll also want to start your puppy on regular preventative medications to prevent or control fleas, ticks, intestinal parasites, and heartworms.
-These are typically monthly medications but ask your veterinarian for their recommendation.
+These are typically monthly medications, but ask your veterinarian for their recommendation.

 You should discuss spaying or neutering your puppy, microchipping, and pet insurance with your veterinarian as well.
-Depending on the age, breed, and health of your puppy, your veterinarian may have specific recommendations for these items.
+Depending on the age, breed, and health of your puppy, your veterinarian may have specific recommendations for these issues.

 Don't panic if you have another dog at home and it isn't getting along with the new puppy just yet.
 This process can take time and 30 days may not be enough for your older dog to adapt to a young, energetic puppy.
 If your dog seems to be having a hard time with the youngster, try rewarding your dog with a treat every time the puppy is near.
 This will help your dog think of the new puppy as a positive thing, not just a nuisance.